 Easter was a revolution.
 It was the day after which nothing was the same ever again.
 When a man who claims to be God rises from the dead, “business as usual” isn’t a thing.

-Easter isn’t just a time to pause and reflect on some nice truths we tend to forget about the rest of the year.
-It is the entire crux of our faith.
-It is the only reason we have to hope.
+Easter isn’t just a time to pause and reflect on some nice truths forgotten about the rest of the year.
+It is the entire crux of the Christian faith.
+It is the only reason for hope.

 If there was ever a time for significant life changes, it should be the Monday after Easter.